disnet/contracts.js/doc/main/contracts.md

 that only kind of worked but this has been temporarily simplified to what we have right now.

-Once sweet.js has good ES6 module support we will do the right thing.
+Once sweet.js has good ES6 module support we will do the right thing and track blame at the module level.